orest-d/quals/doc/quantile_regression.md

 The nice think about linear least squares is, that it is a simple algebra giving the result without any iterations.

-## Analytical formula for quantile regression
+## Analytical regression formula with 1 parameter for an asymetric fitness function

 The main trick of the quantile regression is that it is using an asymetric fitness function, so that points above the regression function $f(\mathbf{X})$